slowernews/slowernews/rationales/rationale-index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Kenya is recycling waste plastic into strong cheap bricks

+2021-02-18

+- Self explanatory.

+### Your phone vs Supercomputers

+2021-02-18

+- Self explanatory.

+### Parents of daughters are more likely to divorce than those with sons

+2021-02-18

+- Self explanatory.

 ### Personal experiences bridge moral and political divides better than facts

 2021-02-12